LaunchCodeEducation/skills-back-end-java/glossary/README.md

 currentMenu: glossary
 ---

+For terms that aren't listed here, refer to the [Oracle Java Glossary of Terms](http://docs.oracle.com/javase/tutorial/information/glossary.html).

 **class**: A blueprint, or template, for an object.
 Classes define properties (data) and  methods (behavior) that each object created from the class template will have.
 In Java, a publicly available class is declared as follows:

 ```java